pej0918/24w-Tri-Modalities/README.md

 Each video clip is annotated with 20 English sentences.
 The dataset used 6513 training sets (train-set) and 497 validation sets (Valuation-set).

-**We used the extracted feature value for learning**
+**We used the extracted feature value for learning.**

 # Training
-This has trained the model with default settings, RTX 4080 16GB GPU memory occupied, batch size 16, 200 epoch
+This has trained the model with default settings, RTX 4080 16GB GPU memory occupied, batch size 16, 200 epoch .
 <br/>
  ```bash
 python train.py \